syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 !! **Important note**
 !!
 Since the authentication service is centralised, the credentials created have access to SEOS/S3 in all regions.
 !!
 Access to a specific region is gained by defining different storage backend URLs.
+!!
+EC2 credentials are not restricted to use on SEOS/S3 resources, they can also be used to create a token for the user owning the credentials, thus providing full access to all OpenStack resources that the user that created the EC2 credentials has access to.
+This is not a privilege escalation, it is (although probably unexpectedly) designed that way.
+Handle your EC2 credentials with the same caution as your OpenStack credentials.

 ## Clients